-a) Administrative/temporary privileges pending MEC, medical board and Governing body approval:
+a) Administrative/temporary privileges pending MEC, Medical Board and Governing body approval:

-Acting upon the recommendation of the respective departmental credentials committee and chief of service, the President of the medical board (or his designee) may confer administrative/temporary privileges through the CEO (or his designee) of the hospital.
+Acting upon the recommendation of the respective departmental credentials committee and chief of service, the President of the medical board (or designee) may recommend administrative/temporary privileges to the CEO (or designee) of the hospital.
+The Governing Body is responsible for final approval of administrative privileges.